Colorado Brain Injury Program

 In addition to services, the Colorado Brain Injury Program focuses on Education and Research related to brain injury.

-The Brain Injury Program is part of the Colorado Department of Human Services, Division of Vocational Rehabilitation.
+The Brain Injury Program is part of the Colorado Department of Human Services, Office of Community Access and Independence.
 Funds for services, education and research are generated via the Colorado Traumatic Brain Injury Trust Fund.

 The Colorado Traumatic Brain Injury (TBI) Trust Fund was established in 2002 by the Colorado legislature to provide statewide care coordination and services to children and adults with traumatic brain injury, sponsor educational programs about TBI, and fund TBI research.